-The Company's business activities contain elements of risk.
 Investments are stated at "fair value" as defined in the 1940 Act and in the applicable regulations of the Securities and Exchange Commission.
 All assets are valued at fair value as determined in good faith by, or under the direction of, the Board of Directors.
-See the Asset Valuation Policy Guidelines in the Footnote to Schedule of Investments.
+See the Asset Valuation Guidelines in the Footnote to Consolidated Schedule of Investments.

-The Company considers the principal type of market risk to be valuation risk.
 The Company considers the management of risk essential to conducting its businesses and to maintaining profitability.
 Accordingly, the Company's risk management systems and procedures are designed to identify and analyze the Company's risks, to set appropriate policies and limits and to continually monitor these risks and limits by means of reliable administrative and information systems and other policies and programs.

 The Company manages its market risk by maintaining a portfolio of equity interests that is diverse by industry, geographic area, property type, size of individual investment and borrower.
 However, neither the Company's investments nor an investment in the Company is intended to constitute a balanced investment program.
-The Company does have exposure to public market price fluctuations to the extent of its publicly traded portfolio.
+The Company does have exposure to public-market price fluctuations to the extent of its publicly traded portfolio.

 The Company has invested a substantial portion of its assets in private development stage or start-up companies.
 These private businesses tend to be thinly capitalized, unproven, small companies that lack management depth and have not attained profitability or have no history of operations.
-Because of the speculative nature and the lack of a public market for these investments, there is significantly greater risk of loss than is the case with traditional investment securities.
+Because of the speculative nature and the lack of public market for these investments, there is significantly greater risk of loss than is the case with traditional investment securities.
 The Company expects that some of its venture capital investments will be a complete loss or will be unprofitable and that some will appear to be likely to become successful but never realize their potential.

 Since there is typically no public market for the equity interests of the small companies in which the Company invests, the valuation of the equity interests in the Company's portfolio is subject to the estimate of the Company's Board of Directors in accordance with the Company's Asset Valuation Policy Guidelines.
 In the absence of a readily ascertainable market value, the estimated value of the Company's portfolio of equity interests may differ significantly from the values that would be placed on the portfolio if a ready market for the equity interests existed.
-Any changes in valuation are recorded in the Company's statement of operations as "Net (decrease) increase in unrealized appreciation on investments."
+Any changes in valuation are recorded in the Company's consolidated statements of operations as "Net increase (decrease) in unrealized appreciation on investments."